Thomas Eldridge and His Sanitarium

 Hahnemann Hospital was founded as a homeopathic hospital, practicing a non-science- based form of therapy that today is a fringe alternative treatment.
 Articles on this website have already discussed two other institutions that would now be considered fringe: the Radium Institute at 1725 Spring Garden Street and the Philadelphia College of Osteopathic Medicine (although PCOM today is a conventional allopathic hospital).
 There was another facility, at 1811 Vine Street from 1909 to 1922, that was founded by either a charming huckster or a true believer in electricity and radiation as a cure for almost all disorders.
 His name was Thomas E. Eldridge.

 Eldridge was born in Devonshire, England, in 1867.
 He made his way to Detroit, Michigan in 1887.
 There he married Mary Jane Leathorne in 1890 and they had a son in 1893.
 While in Detroit he ran a shoe business but was sued twice for misrepresentation of his assets to creditors and failing to pay his suppliers.
 He claims to have graduated medical school in Michigan in 1896, although my search through the records of Detroit medical schools of the time did not reveal his name.
-The family moved to West Philadelphia between then and 1899.
+The family moved to West Philadelphia between then and 1899, with a brief stop in Pittsburgh.
 In 1899 the couple separated and Thomas moved to 1803 Vine Street.

 On May 11, 1901, Thomas E. Eldridge was living and working at 1803 Vine Street, where he had elegantly furnished offices with a sign in the window reading “Dr. Eldridge, Specialist in Electro-Therapeutics.”
 That night he was arrested and charged with conspiracy to have a hired man, Paul Schroeder, administer morphine to his ex-wife via hypodermic and take from her person papers related to his divorce proceedings.
 If that plan failed Schroeder was to use dynamite to blow up the back of her house at 3202 Summer Street in the Mantua section of West Philadelphia.
 Schroeder had contacted police authorities who then witnessed the criminal transactions between Eldridge and Schroeder.
 The police arrested Eldridge, after which he gave a partial confession.
 Eldridge failed to make the $1,500 bail and was sent to Moyamensing Prison pending trial.
 Mary Jane stated that she had the papers with her lawyer, and told police that Thomas had tried to smother her and had threatened to shoot her during their marriage.
 All of this was page one news in Philadelphia and around the country.